ScilifelabDataCentre/data.scilifelab.se/CONTRIBUTING.md

 #### Data highlight texts

 The data highlights are generated from Markdown formatted files contained in the `/content/highlights/` folder.
-The file name used here will also be the URL of the data highlight (e.g., `test-highlight.md` will become `https://data.scilifelab.se/highlights/test-highlight/`).
+The file name used here will also be the URL of the data highlight (e.g. `test-highlight.md` will become `https://data.scilifelab.se/highlights/test-highlight/`).

 #### Content of the data highlight texts